-What are the symptoms of metal allergy?
-“Patients suffering from metal hypersensitivity may have numerous local symptoms associated with an overactive immune system, such as localized pain, swelling, cutaneous allergic reactions, joint and muscle pain, implant failure, apparent recurrent infections around the operation site, and possible systemic reactions such as fibromyalgia, chronic fatigue and cognitive impairment.”ii As you can, some of these hypersensitivity reactions are chronic auto-immune type illnesses.
-A far cry from what the individual thought they were signing up for when choosing the surgical implant…freedom from pain and suffering.
+“Patients suffering from metal hypersensitivity may have numerous local symptoms associated with an overactive immune system, such as localized pain, swelling, cutaneous allergic reactions, joint and muscle pain, implant failure, apparent recurrent infections around the operation site, and possible systemic reactions such as fibromyalgia, chronic fatigue and cognitive impairment.”ii As you can see, some of these hypersensitivity reactions result in chronic auto-immune type illnesses.
+That is a far cry from what the individual thought they were signing up for when they choose the route of the surgical implant…freedom from pain and suffering.

 Titanium used to be thought of as one of the safer metals, and in fact was used as the implant of choice for patients suffering from allergies to nickel, chrome, and cobalt.
 However, the titanium implants also contain these previously noted metals that are causing allergic responses.ii

-Allergic response is not the only problem that can occur with implant materials.
+Allergic reactions to joint replacements are not the only problem that can occur with implant materials.
 There is also an issue of corrosion of the implants with wear and tear.

 Research articles demonstrate plenty of evidence about the issue of corrosion of implants and how the debris results in disease.
 One article discusses how cobalt alloy debris has been implicated in the early failure of some designs of current total joint implants, and also how the debris from cobalt implants causes an extreme inflammatory reaction and even bone loss.[v]